tm-dd/RPiPC/README.md

     - enable SSH and VNC server to control the Raspberry Pi

     - change Desktop background
-    - to disable the screen sleep see: https://raspberry-projects.com/pi/pi-operating-systems/raspbian/gui/disable-screen-sleep
+    - to disable the screen sleep, see: https://raspberry-projects.com/pi/pi-operating-systems/raspbian/gui/disable-screen-sleep
-    - to disable the mouse pointer see: https://raspberrypi.stackexchange.com/questions/53127/how-to-permanently-hide-mouse-pointer-or-cursor-on-raspberry-pi
+    - to disable the mouse pointer, see: https://raspberrypi.stackexchange.com/questions/53127/how-to-permanently-hide-mouse-pointer-or-cursor-on-raspberry-pi

 Change the actions and rules with the PHP scripts and TRY the actions.